4-Week TEFL Course in Manuel Antonio, Costa Rica

 What are the typical working conditions when teaching English in Costa Rica?

-In private language institutes, you'll typically teach 20-30 hours per week, and you'll need to commit to a contract of between 6 and 12 months.
-In public schools you'll work 30-35 hours per week, with a commitment of 1 to 2 years.
+In private language institutes, teachers typically work 20-30 contact hours per week, and you’ll need to commit to a contract of between 6 and 12 months.
+In public schools you’ll work 30-35 hours per week, with a commitment of 1 to 2 years.
 At language institutes you may teach business and tourism professionals, university students, kids and teenagers.
 Costa Rican culture places high importance on friendliness and appearance, and you should be prepared to meet employers and teach classes in professional attire.

 What types of teaching jobs are available in Costa Rica, and where are they?

-Most teaching opportunities are in San Jose, teaching business and tourism professionals, students, kids and teens, in private language institutes and public schools.
+Teaching opportunities are commonly found in San Jose, teaching business and tourism professionals, students, kids and teens, in private language institutes and public schools.
 Private language institutes recruit year-round and ask for a commitment of 6-12 months, whereas public schools follow the North American academic year, and hire mainly in June and July, asking for a commitment of 1-2 years.

 How much will I earn teaching English in Costa Rica?